5-pebbles/tuna/README.md

 - **User Management:** Tuna offers a comprehensive API for managing other users, invites, and permissions.
 So you can safely share your music library with friends and family (or your army of bots).

-- **Music Management:** Tuna allows you to easily manage your music library, including (but not limited to) adding, removing, and updating songs, albums, and artists.
+- **Music Management:** Tuna allows you to easily manage your music library, including adding, removing, and updating songs, albums, and artists.

 ## Quick Start 🚀

 To get started, you'll need to have [Rust](https://www.rust-lang.org/tools/install) installed on your system.

+Then follow these steps to run Tuna on your local machine:

 ```bash
 # Clone the repository